ksafranski/spaq/README.md

 ### Ports

-The only expose port is (by default) `9999`, this is exposed on the primary docker container so the application can be accessed at `http://localhost:9999`.
+The only exposed port is (by default) `9999`.
+This is exposed on the primary docker container so the application can be accessed at `http://localhost:9999`.

 ### Authentication

 The following environment variables are used by the server for authentication purposes:

-* `AUTH_PASSWORD_SALT`: Unique salt with which the password for users is hashed (argon2)
+* `AUTH_PASSWORD_SALT`: Unique salt with which the password for users is hashed using argon2
 * `AUTH_JWT_SECRET`: Secret used when encoding the JSON Web Tokens
 * `AUTH_JWT_EXPIRES`: Expiration time for JSON Web Tokens (default `86400000` or 24 hours)